branyflores/project001/README.md

 - Create profile
 - Login
 - Logout
-- Access to your Horoscope Card baes on your Star Sign
+- Access to your Horoscope Card based on your Star Sign

 ======================

 ![Astro website](app/assets/images/Screen%20Shot%202022-06-20%20at%2011.28.06%20am.png)

+## Next step

+- Add Date table's to the models

+- Add matching fetures to the controllers